samfeldstein/notebook/content/notes/digital-note-taking.md

 This isn't my brilliant idea by the way.
 What I've just described is a [digital garden](https://maggieappleton.com/garden-history?ref=ideasurg.pub).
 I just prefer to think of it as a notebook.
 I built mine with [Foam](https://foambubble.github.io/foam/).

+## Second-order Relationships

+If A is related to B, and B is related to C, then A has a second-order relationship to C. But Foam doesn't generate these relationships.

+As [Kasey Klimes](https://www.kaseyklimes.com/notes/2019/10/16/an-augmented-mind-designing-a-personal-knowledge-base-with-notion) notes, second-order relationships are by definition less obvious than first order relationships.
+So second order relationships hold even more potential for surprising insights.

 ## Private Notes?

 I thought about filtering out private notes using frontmatter so I could keep everything in one place, but that's kind of pointless since they'd still show up on GitHub.
 I could make the repository private.
 Or what I could do is tell git to ignore my notebook and then make the notebook a private repo.
 Cause the main reason to keep my site's repo publich to share the architecture.
 The content doesn't need to be there.